-1155 N University Drive John L. Buskey Health Sciences Center Room 101 Montgomery, Alabama 36104 (334) 229-5053 voice (334) 229-4964 fax www.alasu.edu Dr. Steven Chesbro, Dean Dr. Bernadette Williams-York, Associate Dean
+1155 N University Drive John L. Buskey Health Sciences Center Room 101 Montgomery, Alabama 36104 (334) 229-5053 voice (334) 229-4964 fax www.alasu.edu

+Dr. Steven Chesbro, Dean

+Dr. Bernadette Williams-York, Associate Dean

-Required Admission Test
+Required Admission Test Degree MSOT, Occupational Therapy

-Occupational Therapy

 GRE General or MAT

-Prosthetics and Orthotics
+MSPO Prosthetics and Orthotics

 GRE General or MAT

-Rehabilitation Counseling
+MRC, Rehabilitation Counseling

 GRE General or MAT

-Physical Therapy
+DPT, Physical Therapy

 GRE General or MAT

-The mission of the College of Health Sciences is to graduate reflective practitioners with unique skills in providing for the different needs of clients in Montgomery, throughout the state of Alabama, and nationally, with a special emphasis on underrepresented and underserved Each prospective student must meet the communities. entrance requirement for the individual program of study, in addition to the The Murphy Graduate School requirements, for admission.
+The mission of the College of Health Sciences is to educate and graduate reflective practitioners who are skilled in providing for the-needs of consumers who seek their services.
+A special educational emphasis is placed on the development of cultural competence and helping skills required when working with those from traditional underserved and underrepresented communities.
+Each prospective student must meet the entrance requirement for the individual program of study, in addition to the The Murphy Graduate School requirements, for admission.
 Each professional program has a rigorous curriculum and is fully accredited by the discipline specific accreditation agency.
 The college offers programs leading to: Master of Science in Occupational Therapy, Master of Science in Prosthetics and Orthotics, Master of Rehabilitation Counseling, and Doctor of Physical Therapy degrees.
-The college also offers the Graduate Certificate in Rehabilitation Counseling and the Graduate Certificate in Disability Studies, Policy and Services.
-Courses with the designation HSC are interprofessional courses and may include students from more than one discipline.
+The college also offers the Graduate Certificate in Rehabilitation Counseling and the Graduate Certificate in Disability Studies, Policy and Courses with the designation HSC are Services. interprofessional courses and may include students from more than one discipline.